Question: I may run for office in Florida. When may I begin raising campaign funds?

 NOTE: The contribution limits provided above do not apply to contributions made by state or executive committees of a political party or to amounts contributed by a candidate to his own campaign.

 The limitations do apply to each election.
-The first primary, second primary and general election are deemed separate elections as long as the candidate has opposition.
+The primary and general election are deemed separate elections.
 However, for the purpose of contribution limits with respect to candidates for retention as a justice or judge, there is only one election.
-With respect to candidates in a circuit holding an election for circuit judge or in a county holding and election for county court judge, there are only two elections, which are the first primary and the general.
+With respect to candidates in a circuit holding an election for circuit judge or in a county holding and election for county court judge, there are two elections, which are the primary and the general.

 NOTE: No contributions may be received by a candidate or his treasurer after the date at which the candidate: